thombergs/jenkins-test/README.md

 - JEN-12: expected to show up in tomjenkins.atlassian.net
 - TEST-1:  expected to show up in tomjenkins.atlassian.net
 - TEST-1:  expected to show up in tomjenkins.atlassian.net
+- TEST-2:  expected to show up in tomjenkins.atlassian.net